If you’re ready to try a high-protein diet, it’s easy to get started.

 A simple way to get more protein is to increase the portion size of the protein food that you put on your plate.

-Remember, if you’re an average-sized woman eating three meals a day, you’ll want to include 30 to 40 grams of protein in each meal.
-If you’re an average-sized man, you’ll want to have 35 to 50 grams per meal.
+Remember, if you’re an average-sized woman eating three meals a day, you’ll want to include at least 30 grams of protein in each meal.
+If you’re an average-sized man, you’ll want to have at least 35 grams per meal.

 (If you routinely skip breakfast, you’ll need at least 50 grams per meal for women and 60 grams per meal for men from both lunch and dinner.)